 Whenever I make homemade hamburgers, I like to use an 80/20 ground chuck.
 This means that the ground beef is 80% lean beef and 20% fat.
 I usually gravitate towards lean meat, but when it comes to burgers, that extra fat makes them extra juicy.

 Since this recipe has so much going on between the peanut butter and the jam, I felt the burgers themselves didn’t require a whole lot of seasoning.
-A little salt and pepper was all I used to flavor my beef.
+A little salt and pepper were all I used to flavor my beef.

 Form your burgers into patties and with your thumb, make an indentation in the center of your burger.
 The indentation will keep the burger from puffing up too much during grilling.